Photos. He doesn’t take photos of me or you. He takes photos of silly stuff, stuff that doesn’t matter. Does it?

 What’s it about?

 This story is about a family of three (mother, father and son) but focuses on the father.
 He takes photos of “odd” things according to his family and he is becoming increasingly forgetful.
-The mother and especially the son feel frustrated that he will take photos of those things but not him/the family.
-And then he is gone.
+The mother and especially the son feel frustrated that he will take photos of those things but not of him with or without the family.
+And then one day he is gone.

-Illustrations are very engaging.
+Illustrations are very engaging – it’s not a style I would normally click with but it suited this book beautifully.
 I thought the pace and tone of the story was really well done.
 The language is basic enough and gets the point across.

 Unexplained condition leaves you…hanging?

-I would love to have marked this as a Use It book but I couldn’t due to one issue I had with the book – the unnamed condition of the father.
-As an adult I can venture a few guesses – Dementia etc as to what condition the father has but the fact that no where in the story does it tell you reminds me of those books which end with “…and then I woke up and it was all a dream”.
-I felt let down.
+I would love to fully recommend this book but I just can’t bring myself to do that due to one issue I had with the book – the unnamed condition of the father.
+As an adult I can venture a few guesses – Dementia, Alzheimer’s.
+The book though doesn’t make this clear.
+I had hoped there would be a notes/information page at the end but no where in the story does it tell you and there are no notes.
+It reminds me of those books which end with “…and then I woke up and it was all a dream”.
+I felt let down; incomplete.
 If the book had contained a fact page at the end describing the father’s condition then this would be a highly valuable book to add to any school library collection….but as it is the book is just ok.

-You might consider using this in a technology lesson looking at past and present in regards to the “old” camera with film (makes me feel old) that the father uses vs, digital technology of today.
+You might consider using this in a technology lesson looking at past and present in regards to the “old” camera with film (makes me feel old) that the father uses vs. digital technology of today we use to take photos.
+In this regard the book does have potential for classroom use.